 Forms for tenants can be found at the Washington Law Help's website.

 For landlords, the Real Property chapter of the Washington Lawyer's Practice Manual referenced below has sample forms.

 Books in the Library

 Residential Landlord-Tenant Law, KF590 .A2 R47.
 This book contains material from a conference giving information on landlord-tenant law from the perspectives of landlords, tenants, and the courts.
-It has model forms for an unlawful detainer action.

 Washington Practice, RES KFW 80 .W3.
 This series, written for lawyers, contains an in depth discussion of LT laws in Volume 17 (Real Estate: Property Law).
 The series includes useful forms and is updated annually.